collective/Products.FacultyStaffDirectory/README.rst

 Dependencies
 ============

-FacultyStaffDirectory depends on Products.membrane and Products.Relations
+FacultyStaffDirectory depends on:

+- Products.membrane
+- Products.Relations
+- Products.ATContentTypes

 Installation
 ============

-FacultyStaffDirectory 3 requires Plone 4.0 or greater.
+FacultyStaffDirectory 5.0 has been updated to work with Plone 5.0 or greater.
+It *may* work with but has not been tested with Plone 4.x.

 1. Add the following to buildout.cfg